Sherine Gabriel

-Sherine E. Gabriel is an Egyptian–Canadian rheumatologist and administrator.
+Sherine E. Gabriel is an Egyptian-American–Canadian rheumatologist and administrator.
 She is the executive vice president of ASU Health at Arizona State University and is the planning dean for the John Shufeldt School of Medicine and Medical Engineering.
 Gabriel is also a professor in ASU's College of Health Solutions and Edson College of Nursing and Health Innovation.
 Prior to joining ASU in 2022, she was the fourth president of Rush University and dean of the Robert Wood Johnson Medical School at Rutgers University.

 In 2020, Gabriel was elected a Fellow of the National Academy of Medicine for "her leadership in academic medicine and recognition for being an inspiring thought leader in research, clinical business development and educational innovation."

 Early life and education

 Gabriel was born and raised in Cairo, Egypt, until her family moved to Regina, Saskatchewan, when she was 10 years old.
 After graduating from Campbell Collegiate, she enrolled at the University of Regina for her undergraduate degree and the University of Saskatchewan for her medical degree.
 Following medical school, she completed her residency in internal medicine at the Mayo Clinic and her fellowship in rheumatology at the Mayo Graduate School of Medicine.